 If your light isn't intense enough, plants will under perform.
 If it's too intense, you'll likely have heat problems and harm your plants.

-In a large, empty room, one grow light is unlikely to be enough:
+In a large, empty room, one grow light won't be enough.

-You’ll need one complete lighting system (light + ballast + reflector) for every 1.2m x 1.2m area (absolute minimum).
+You’ll need around 1 x grow light (lamp + ballast + reflector) for every 1.2m x 1.2m space as a minimum.

-The best and cheapest way to get a grow room in a grow room is with a grow tent.
+The best and cheapest way to create a grow room is with a grow tent.

 The tent you need will depend on what you’re growing, and what types of lights you’re using.